MeganAlbee/MeganAlbee/README.md

 💻 Currently a graduate assistant for the College of Business at the University of Montana.

-🔪 Skills in Python, SQL, R, Tableau, and AWS
+🔪 Skills in Python, SQL, R, Tableau, and GoogleBigQuery

   - Machine Learning

+  - Data Engineering

-  - Data Pipelines
+  - Storytelling with Data

 👀 Looking for a job in data science & analytics!